alandtsang/README/README.md

 README
 ======
 README use markdown syntax.
-GitHub's markdown syntax is on the basis of the expansion of standard markdown syntax, called `GitHub Flavored Markdown`, Acronym `GFM`.
+GitHub's markdown syntax is on the basis of the expansion of standard markdown syntax, called `GitHub Flavored Markdown`, acronym `GFM`.

 ****